kreatolinux/linux.kreato.dev/content/docs/handbook/installation.md

 ## Get rootfs tarball
 First step should be to get the rootfs tarball.
 Kreato Linux installs through a rootfs (Like Gentoo).
-You can get the latest nightly through [Github Actions](https://github.com/kreatolinux/src/actions/workflows/build-rootfs.yml?query=is%3Asuccess).
+You can get the latest nightly through [The downloads page](https://linux.kreato.dev/downloads/)

 ### Choosing the right tarball
 Kreato Linux is a modular distribution.
 There are four build types currently available.